2i2c-org/team-compass/people/compensation.md

 :::

 :::{admonition}
 We are working on an update of our existing compensation policy.
-More details about the upcoming changes will be updated here as soon we we reached consensus and approval for the new policy.
+More details about the upcoming changes will be updated here as soon we reach consensus and approval for the new policy.
 :::

 Our salary policy should ensure that our team feels financially supported and respected in their roles, and should be aligned with our values and mission as a non-profit organization.